Loading…

 The 31 dice have genuinely distinct face distributions, not cosmetic variation.
 Some lean into attack faces with one utility slot.
 Others carry more reroll faces, which function as probability management: cycle past weak results and land on the faces your relics reward.
 A die with two reroll faces in a synergy-heavy build is quietly doing offense.
 Recognizing this takes a run or two, which is where the replayability actually starts.

 The four-character roster gives enough starting variation for replayability to feel real rather than padded.
 Each character approaches the dice economy differently, which changes which relics you prioritize in the early floors.
-Running all four before hitting meaningful repetition is more than most budget dungeon crawlers offer.
+Running all four before hitting meaningful repetition is more than most indie roguelites in this price range offer.

 One honest criticism: the early floors are light on challenge.
 Players familiar with the genre will clear the first biome without engaging the build systems at all.
 The game finds its teeth around floor 5 or 6.
 That's a design choice toward accessibility, and the game earns the difficulty shift once it arrives, but the first run undersells what's actually here.